 and their respective cross-sections are thus given by

-Inspecting eqs. (\ref{eq:4Vsigma(a)}) and (\ref{eq:4Vsigma(b)}), and assuming that in the collinear limit $p_{T}, k_{T} \ll Q$, the two process factorize in a way similar to the cubic case in eq. (\ref{eq:3VFactorization}), it is not hard to see that the quartic splitting function is given by the following general formula
+Inspecting eqs. (\ref{eq:4Vsigma(a)}) and (\ref{eq:4Vsigma(b)}), and assuming that in the collinear limit $p_{T}, k_{T} \ll Q$, the two process factorize in a way similar to the cubic case in Eq. (\ref{eq:3VFactorization}), and it is not hard to see that the quartic splitting function is given by the following general formula

-This equation is similar to the cubic case, except now it has two energy fractions $x$ and $z$ (where $x+z =1$) and two energy scales $\vec{p}_{T}$, $\vec{k}_{T}$.
+This equation is similar to the cubic case, except now it has two energy fractions $x$ and $z$ (with $x+z =1$) and two energy scales $\vec{p}_{T}$, $\vec{k}_{T}$.
 The 4-momenta of the particles can be parameterized as

 Notice that $\vec{p}_{T}$ and $\vec{k}_{T}$ could have different directions and that the azimuthal angle $\phi$ between them needn't be small even in the collinear limit.
 In fact, $\phi$ could have any value between $0$ and $2\pi$.
 This is because the orientations of the emitted particles are independent of the angles $\theta_{i}$ between their individual directions and that of the mother particle $A$, which \textit{are} small in the collinear limit.
 Thus, the azimuthal dependence can be integrated in one of the phase space factors, but not in both